mdahamshi/sb-bin/readme/sb-gen-api.md

 # CRUD Generator Script

-A simple Bash script to generate RESTful CRUD route and controller files for an Express + Prisma project, and automatically register the new routes in `src/routes/index.js`.
+A simple Bash script to generate RESTful CRUD route and controller files for an Express + db project, and automatically register the new routes in `src/routes/index.js`.

 ---

 ## Features

 * Creates route and controller files for a given model name.
-* Uses Prisma Client for database operations.
+* Uses pg Client for database operations.
 * Automatically updates (or creates) `src/routes/index.js` to import and register the new routes.
 * Prevents overwriting existing files.
 * Uses CommonJS style imports in `src/routes/index.js` to match existing code.